BhartiRai111/BhartiRai111/README.md

 - 👋 Hi, I’m @BhartiRai111
 - 👀 I’m interested in Java Developer
+- I'm currently completed my diploma in information Technology
-- 🌱 I’m currently learning information Technology
+- 🌱 I’m currently learning computer science with artificial intelligence
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...